 - Disable Remote Acces

 - Disable Use your Ubiquiti account for local Access

 In step 4 we leave Automatically optimize my network and auto backup on.
 The backups are stored on the controller and can be downloaded in the settings screen.

 On the next page, Configure Devices, you will see the connected Access Points.
 Select the devices that you want to configure.
 If there are no discovered devices, but your Access Point is running and the light is glowing white then there is something wrong (obvious).

 - Check your local firewall.
 If you have any internet protection software running like Norton, Avast or any other firewall software on your computer, open it and disable your firewall to see if you can find the devices.

-- Download the Ubiquiti Device Discovery Tool from the Chrome App store.
+- Download the Ubiquiti Device Discovery Tool from the Chrome App Store.
 With this tool, you can scan your network for Ubiquiti devices.
-Check if there are on the same network as you are.
+Check if they are on the same network as you are.

-- When done, click finish and login in for the first time into the Controller.
+When done click finish and log in for the first time into the controller.
 You will see the dashboard with the connected devices.

 Optimizing your Access Points

 Out of the box, the Unifi Access Points are doing a great job.
 But with a few small changes, you can get more performance out of it!